In-Person Early Voting Locations

 Remember to allow at least seven (7) days between requesting your absentee ballot and completing the voting process.

-An official absentee ballot application may be obtained from the city or county elections office.
-You can also print this Absentee Ballot Application [PDF].
+An official absentee ballot application may also be obtained from the City or from the Hennepin County Elections Office by calling 612-348-5151.
 An application need not be on an official form.
 It is accepted if it contains the following information: your name and residence address in Eden Prairie, driver’s license number or last 4 digits of your social security number, the address to which you wish the ballot sent, date of application and signature.